asmuth/clip/doc/faq.md

 (metric-collectd) and for visualizing the results (metric-queryd).
 However, there is no component for monitoring or alerting.

+The reason is that the alerting rules are usually highly custom, so most other systems include a small domain specific programming language to define the alerting conditions.

-The reason is that we felt that collecting and visualizing data are non-trivial tasks and there was a useful abstraction for making them easier.
-Monitoring is another story however.
-The alerting rules are usually highly custom and verifying if a condition is true is often already trivial using SQL.
-We feel that we can't add a lot over plain SQL for checking alerting rules.
+We think that SQL is already a very well-suited language for this task and adding any kind of rule system on top would actuall make it less powerful.
+In other words, we think that we can't add a lot over plain old SQL for checking custom alerting rules.

 Hence, the recommendation for monitoring/alerting is to run all rules directly against the SQL database.
-You could do this with a custom script, or/and connect to a third-party alerting system PagerDuty or nagios.
+You could do this with a custom script that executes the rule queries on the SQL database and connects with a third-party alerting system PagerDuty or nagios.

 ### Is FnordMetric highly available/scalable/distributed?